VityaSchel/session-id-generator/README.md

 [Visit website](https://session-id.pages.dev/)

 This tool bruteforces mnemonics and looks for session IDs matching your specific pattern.
-The website works 100% clientside and allows you to specify how many threads you want to use.
+The website works 100% clientside and allows you to specify how many workers you want to spawn.

 All contributions, especially optimizations to src/worker.ts are welcome.